Flaykky/cotPrototype/README.md

 # cotPrototype
-prototype of the COT (chain of thoughts) logic in LLM gpt-4o mini
+prototype of the COT (chain of thoughts) logic in the LLM gpt-4o mini

 # ChainOfThoughtAssistant Documentation